arteacodes/SPPU-Computer-Engineering-Assignments/TE/LP-2 (Extreme ver.)/README.md

 ----------

 ### Cloud Computing
-9. Creating the following application in SalesForce.com using Apex Programming Language: <br>
+9. Create the following application in SalesForce.com using Apex Programming Language: <br>
-   I. Scientific Calculator
+   I. Mathematical Calculator
    II.
 Student Marksheet Generator

-10. Creating an application of Currency Converter in SalesForce.com using Apex Programming Language.
+10. Create the following application in SalesForce.com using Apex Programming Language: <br>
+To find the greatest among three numbers

-11. Creating the following application in SalesForce.com using Apex Programming Language: <br>
+11. Create the following application in SalesForce.com using Apex Programming Language: <br>
-   I. Electricity Bill Calculator
+   I. Electricity Bill Calculator for a given unit
    II.
 Convert degree Celsius to Fahrenheit

+12. Create an application of Currency Converter in SalesForce.com using Apex Programming Language.

-12. Design and develop Student Database custom application using Sales force Cloud.
+13. Design and develop Student Database custom application using Sales force Cloud.
 Take student details from user (first name, last name, DOB, contact number, email, gender, AADHAR/PAN number, etc. - further formulate age from DOB and display eligibility status for voting in the election.

-13. Design and develop Employee Database custom application using Sales force Cloud.
+14. Design and develop Employee Database custom application using Sales force Cloud.